Beginner's Introduction to LED Wiring

 detail.
 All sites list the name of the color as well.

-- Power Consumption (especially if not stated) is usually 20 milliamps.
+- Current Consumption (especially if not stated) is usually 20 milliamps.

 You couldn't even tickle an incandescent light with 20 mA.